 Using drones with remote sensing technologies for forest management

-The very destructive forest fires that started on 18 April 2021 on the slopes of Table Mountain in Cape Town South Africa destroyed a number of historical buildings and inevitable brought attention back to responsible forest management practices.
+Very destructive forest fires that started on 18 April 2021 on the slopes of Table Mountain in Cape Town South Africa.
+It destroyed a number of historical buildings and inevitable brought attention back to responsible forest management practices.

 In this case there are 2 main contributing factors:

 - climate change

 - data from the South African Weather Service Cape Point monitoring station show clearly that average temperatures have been rising steadily over the past six decades.

 - The steady increase in hot, dry weather will dry out the vegetation.
 Making it more likely to catch fire, and for fire to spread.
 This phenomenon is not restricted to the Cape.
 It is widely reported in other parts of the world.

 - Alien trees